 Research by Subspecialty

 Emory residents, fellows and faculty have been extremely prolific in producing work suitable for publication.
-Our network allows enhanced collaboration and access to resources within Emory University, Georgia Institute of Technology, and the Yerkes National Primate Research Center.
+Our network allows enhanced collaboration and access to resources within Emory University and Georgia Institute of Technology.
 Below is a list of our research efforts by sub-specialty.

 The division of Adult Reconstruction at Emory Orthopaedics & Spine Center is focused on providing quality care to our hip and knee replacement patients.
 Our team conducts research that directly impacts and improves patient care.
 We concentrate our research efforts in the prevention and management of infections involving hip and knee replacements along with developing and improving post-op pain management strategies.
 We also continue to explore delivery of care models, alternate surgical approaches in the hip and improved techniques for failed hip and knee replacements.